Health Vibes - lack of sleep makes us looney tunes, eggs with painted crazy faces

 • Vascular disease - the blood vessels that carry oxygen & nutrients to the body.

-• Higher risk of getting Type 2 diabetes.
+• High risk of getting Type 2 diabetes.

 • Weight gain and obesity.